danylokarpenko/dvij-backend/README.md

 Type: Custom TCP
 Port Range: 3030
 Source: Choose 'Anywhere' to allow access from any IP (be cautious with this setting in a production environment; it's better to limit to known IPs).

+# MIGRATIONS:

+- yarn run gen:mig [migration_name]
+  the mig file will be generated in app's root dir. move it to the migrations dir!